nabroo101/CryptoClustering/README.md

 1. `k = list(range(1, 11))`: create a list `k` containing the numbers from 1 to 10.
 This will be used as the range of 'k' values for K-means clustering.

-2. `inertia = []`: An empty list named `inertia` is initialized to store the inertia values for each K-means model.
+2. `inertia = []`: An empty list named `inertia` is initialized to store the inertia values for each K-means model. inertia is a critical measure in K-means clustering as it helps identify the appropriate number of clusters and evaluates how well the clusters separate the data points.
+Lower inertia indicates better clustering performance.

 3. For loop:
    - The for loop iterates over each value of 'k' in the list `k`.